nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/01-setup-apache-kafka/01-setup-apache-kafka-docker-container/Readme.md

   - `KAFKA_CLUSTERS_0_BOOTSTRAPSERVERS:` is the Address where to connect
   - `KAFKA_CLUSTERS_0_SCHEMAREGISTRY`: for SchemaRegistry's address

-## 4.2 Web UIs for managing Apache Kafka: Conduktor
+## 2. Conduktor

 - **Conduktor** for Apache Kafka is a comprehensive platform that enables users to easily manage, monitor, and analyze their Kafka clusters.
 It provides a powerful user interface to manage Kafka resources, perform analytics, and monitor tasks with built-in tools.
 Furthermore, Conduktor includes enterprise-grade features such as **data masking**, cold storage, multitenancy, audit logs, message encryption, and many other features that make it an excellent solution for large enterprises that must meet strict compliance and governance regulations.

-## 4.3 Web UIs for managing Apache Kafka: Redpanda Console
+## 3. Redpanda Console

-# 5. Kafka REST Proxy
+# Configure Kafka REST Proxy Docker Container

 - **Kafka REST Proxy** provides a RESTful interface to interact with **Apache Kafka clusters**, allowing applications to produce and consume messages via HTTP.
 This is particularly useful for clients that do not have a native Kafka library or require an HTTP-based interface for simplicity.